A brief history of computers

 After seeing the Altair, Woz used a 6502 microprocessor (made by an Intel rival, Mos Technology) to build a better home computer of his own: the Apple I. When he showed off his machine to his colleagues at the club, they all wanted one too.
 One of his friends, Steve Jobs (1955–2011), persuaded Woz that they should go into business making the machine.
 Woz agreed so, famously, they set up Apple Computer Corporation in a garage belonging to Jobs' parents.
 After selling 175 of the Apple I for the devilish price of $666.66, Woz built a much better machine called the Apple ][ (pronounced "Apple Two").
 While the Altair 8800 looked like something out of a science lab, and the Apple I was little more than a bare circuit board, the Apple ][ took its inspiration from such things as Sony televisions and stereos: it had a neat and friendly looking cream plastic case.
 Launched in April 1977, it was the world's first easy-to-use home "microcomputer."
 Soon home users, schools, and small businesses were buying the machine in their tens of thousands—at $1298 a time.
 Two things turned the Apple ][ into a really credible machine for small firms: a disk drive unit, launched in 1978, which made it easy to store data; and a spreadsheet program called VisiCalc, which gave Apple users the ability to analyze that data.
 In just two and a half years, Apple sold around 50,000 of the machine, quickly accelerating out of Jobs' garage to become one of the world's biggest companies.
 Dozens of other microcomputers were launched around this time, including the TRS-80 from Radio Shack (Tandy in the UK) and the Commodore PET.

 Photos: Microcomputers—the first PCs.
-Left: The Apple ][; Right: The Sinclair ZX81, a build-it-yourself microcomputer that became hugely popular in the UK when it was launched in 1981.
+The Apple ][ and The Sinclair ZX81, a build-it-yourself microcomputer that became hugely popular in the UK when it was launched in 1981.
 Both of these machines live in glass cases at Think Tank, the science museum in Birmingham, England.

 Apple's success selling to businesses came as a great shock to IBM and the other big companies that dominated the computer industry.
 It didn't take a VisiCalc spreadsheet to figure out that, if the trend continued, upstarts like Apple would undermine IBM's immensely lucrative business market selling "Big Blue" computers.
 In 1980, IBM finally realized it had to do something and launched a highly streamlined project to save its business.
 One year later, it released the IBM Personal Computer (PC), based on an Intel 8080 microprocessor, which rapidly reversed the company's fortunes and stole the market back from Apple.